 Chabad Piazza Bologna operates an information hotline, email and website www.JewishRome.com with the full listing of Shuls, Kosher places, and hotels in the proximity of shuls.

 Chabad is not hosting foreigners for Shabbat and holiday meals at the moment.

-Masks and physical distancing are required at all indoor places, please be sure to have a mask with you at all times.
+Masks and physical distancing are required at all indoor and outdoor.

 In the area of Piazza Bologna there are various attractions like the Museum of Villa Torlonia, Bunkers of Mussolini, the Jewish catacombs, Villa Massimo, Villa Albani Torlonia, Villa Mirafiori, Villino Crespi, etc…